Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 ]
 ```

-The change should be done mainly in the site pages when there are queries, for
-example for the block Browse Preview.
-You can do it directly in the user
-interface.
-There will be an automatic upgrade when the feature will be removed.
+The change was done automatically in version 3.4.59, but you may have some
+remaining queries in site pages or some settings.

 Upgrade from module Search